peekaboo app

 #Implementation notes

-/Applications,/System/Applications,~/Applications, etc.), and finally absolute paths.--opencan be repeated to pass multiple documents/URLs to the launched app. - Quit mode supports
+--opencan be repeated to pass multiple documents/URLs to the launched app;--no-focusis preserved across the bridge and suppresses activation and launch feedback UI. - Quit mode supports

 --allplus--except, automatically ignoring core system processes (Finder,Dock,SystemUIServer,WindowServer).
 When quits fail, the command prints hints about unsaved changes and suggests--force. - Hide/unhide uses

-NSRunningApplication.hide()/.unhide()and surfaces JSON output with per-app success data. switch --cyclesynthesizes Cmd+Tab events usingCGEventso it behaves like the real keyboard shortcut;switch --toactivates the exact PID resolved via AX.switch --verifyconfirms the requested app is frontmost after activation (only supported with--to).relaunchpolls for termination (up to 5 s), waits the requested interval, then launches via bundle ID or bundle path and optionally waits forisFinishedLaunchingbefore reporting success.
+NSRunningApplication.hide()/.unhide()and surfaces JSON output with per-app success data. switch --cyclesynthesizes Cmd+Tab events usingCGEventso it behaves like the real keyboard shortcut;switch --toactivates the exact PID resolved via AX.switch --verifyconfirms the requested app is frontmost after activation (only supported with--to).relaunchsends quit, termination polling (up to 5 s), the requested delay, and launch as one daemon-held transaction, so even a short daemon idle timeout cannot strand the app closed.
+It refuses to relaunch its own daemon, launches via bundle ID or bundle path, and can wait forisFinishedLaunchingbefore reporting success.

 #Examples